cs-uob/COMS20012/docs/labs/2026 Labs/Week 3 Lab.md

 **NOTE** You need to create [CISCO account](https://www.cisco.com/c/en/us/about/help/login-account-help.html) to be able to use Packet Tracer for free!
 If you are using your own laptop download Packet Tracer by following the Packet Tracer link above and registering for the "Getting Started with Cisco Packet Tracer" course.
 Then, lets start!

-**NOTE** If you are using lab machines you'll need to access the Kali VM that you should have made last week.
+**NOTE** If you are using lab machines you will need to access the Kali VM that you should have made last week.
+There is now a simple bash script that starts the vm's.
+`/opt/Virtual_Box/COMSM0123/scripts/load-vms`
+You can call this script directly or you can load a 'kali' module which will add that scripts dir into your PATH `module load kali` and then `load-vms`.

+There is also an `unload-vms` script which should be used at the end of the labs to clean-up.

 To download and set up Packet Tracer within Kali:
 1. Download the Packet Tracer .deb file after logging into your account from the link above (make sure it is the one listed for Ubuntu).
 2. Run `sudo dpkg -i [PATH TO YOUR PACKET TRACER DEB]`
 3. Accept the license agreement and EULA terms